 While Amazon continues to benefit from the "first mover" approach of launching AWS years before competing cloud services from other industry titans such as Google or Microsoft, AWS does not have a hegemonic control of the cloud market.
 As more competitors enter the field, the cloud market is more competitive than ever.
 As a result, organizations and developers are utilizing cloud services from multiple vendors—leading to the aptly-named paradigm of multicloud.

-TechRepublic's smart person's guide to multicloud is a quick introduction to using multiple cloud providers as well as a "living" guide that will be updated periodically as new integrations and services become available.
+TechRepublic's cheat sheet to multicloud is a quick introduction to using multiple cloud providers as well as a "living" guide that will be updated periodically as new integrations and services become available.

 - What is multicloud?
 Multicloud is the practice of using cloud services from multiple heterogeneous cloud services, including private cloud and hybrid clouds with more than one public cloud component.